 Free Support for Completing an Advance Directive

 An advance directive is a legal document that allows you to state your wishes for medical care and to appoint a proxy to speak on your behalf in the event that you are unable to communicate.
 Every adult needs an advance directive.
 As a community service, the Coalition to Improve Advanced Care offers free one-on-one assistance to Arlington adults who wish to complete an advance directive.
 Our volunteers are trained and certified to assist in completing either the Virginia Advance Directive form or the Five Wishes form.
 More importantly, they will help you learn how to communicate your wishes with your loved ones and health care providers.
 For more information on forms see Advance Care Planning Resources.

-CIAC volunteers can meet at the library, a coffee shop, or other public places.
+CIAC volunteers can converse by phone or in person at the library, a coffee shop, or other public places.
 To request a meeting, Contact Us.
 If you have a preference for a specific volunteer listed below, let us know.
 Download and share the Advance Directive Assistance Flier.

 Kathleen Garces-Foley is the Director of CIAC and a professor of Religious Studies at Marymount University.